Virus Definition Update Methods Available for Symantec Mail Security for Microsoft Exchange (SMSMSE)

 4. Use an internal LiveUpdate Server.

 Configure an Internal LiveUpdate server (LiveUpdate Administrator 2.x).
 Symantec Mail Security can be set to retrieve certified definition sets from an internal LUA 2.x server via LiveUpdate.
 To configure an internal LiveUpdate server and point SMSMSE to retrieve updates from that server, follow the steps provided in this document: Distributing Virus definitions for Symantec Mail Security for Microsoft Exchange via LiveUpdate Administrator.

 Each of these methods can have advantages or disadvantages relative to one another, depending on the environment.
 Here are some factors to consider when deciding which method is correct for your environment:

 - LiveUpdate for Certified definitions: This is the default update method for SMSMSE virus definitions, and is enabled by default.
 This method has the advantage of being very simple to set up and maintain, but has two potential drawbacks.
 It requires access to the internet on port 80, and will use WAN bandwidth rather than LAN bandwidth as some other methods.

 - Rapid Release Updates: This method is also very simple, and only requires configuration through the SMSMSE console.
-Multiple sets of Rapid Release definitions are available each day, meaning you will always have the latest definitions known to Symantec if you choose this method.
-However, these definitions are not tested as thoroughly as Certified definitions, and thus run a higher risk of catching false positives.
+Multiple sets of Rapid Release definitions (RR defs) are available each day, meaning you will always have the latest definitions known to Symantec if you choose this method.
+However, these definitions are not tested as thoroughly as Certified definitions, and thus run a slightly higher risk of catching False Positives.
 Using Rapid Release definitions will also consume much more bandwidth than LiveUpdate.
 Note that this method requires internet access for the Exchange server on port 21.

 - Scheduled Intelligent Updater: This method requires internet access on port 21 for the Exchange server, and functions similarly to Rapid Release updates scheduled in the SMSMSE console, but applies certified definition sets instead of Rapid Release sets.
 This method is only recommended if none of the other methods are feasible for your network.